diyessi/explications/content/articles/srt1.md

 ```
 The `RND` operation, *Round*, adds 1 to `AC` if `MQ[1] = 0`.

-TBD: The comment indicates that the division could result in a different exponent, but that when this happens the fraction will be all 1s and the `RND` will correct the exponent.
-This is probably related to clearing the low bit of \(x\) in the beginning.
+TBD: It is not clear that this instruction serves any purpose.
+It seems the characteristics will always agree and the next application of Herod's method will more than make up for any error at this point.

 ```
        STO COMMON+1          STORE Y(3)                                MISRT1033
 ```